 Governance and policy of Leicester Diocesan Board of Finance (The) ("LDBF") is the responsibility of the Trustees, who are also members of the company and trustees for the purposes of charity law.
 The Trustees are The Bishop of Leicester, who is the ex-officio president of LDBF, The Archdeacons of Leicester and Loughborough (also ex-officio) along with eight people elected from and by the members of Diocesan Synod every three years (with the most recent elections held in 2018), up to three members co-opted by the Board of Trustees, and up to two members nominated by the Bishop.
-The chairman is nominated by the Bishop and approved by the Diocesan Synod every three years (with the most recent synod every three years (with the most recent nominated by the Bishop.
 The chairman is nominated by the Bishop and approved by the Diocesan Synod every three years (with the most recent nomination and approval being in 2018).
 The details of Trustees who served during the year are set out on page 17.